abuseofnotation/category-theory-illustrated/01_set/text.md

 ![The singleton set of red balls](singleton.svg)

 Like we said above, sets are all about for summarising *several* elements into one.
 Still, sets that contain just one element are perfectly valid.
 Simply, there are things which are one of a kind.
 Furthermore, if I have a function which expects a set of given items, here shouldn't be any issue if the "items" are just one item.
 Or to take a real-life example, the set of queens of England is a singleton set.
-The set of books written by the American writer Harper Lee were a singleton - she has written just one novel, until 2015.
+The set of books written by the American writer Harper Lee and published during her lifetime is a singleton set - she has published just one novel.

 The Empty set
 ---